improbable-eng/kedge/README.md

  * [ ] - example Kubernetes YAML files (deployment, config maps)
  * [ ] - TLS configuration (CA chains, etc.) for gRPC and HTTP backends
  * [ ] - "adhoc routes" - support for HTTP Forward Proxying to an arbitrary (but filtered) SRV destination without a backend - calling pods
- * [ ] - support for K8S auto-discovery of service backends based off metadata
  * [ ] - support for TLS client certificate authentication on routes (metadata matches)
  * [ ] - similar to above but for Open ID Connect: Support for different OIDC permission per route (group match)
  * [ ] - support for load balanced CONNECT method proxying for TLS passthrough to backends - if needed

 Winch (kedge client):
 * [ ] - gRPC forward Proxy.
-* [ ] - add auto-configuration for browser to use our PAC (WPAD)
+* [ ] - add auto-configuration for all browser to use our PAC (WPAD is working, but no automatic way to configure browser for that)
 * [ ] - reading of TLS client certs from ~/.config/kedge

 ## License